Nurse Education, Post-Master's Certificate

 Saint Louis University's post-master's certificate in nursing education provides an opportunity for coursework and practicum experience in nursing education.

 All four educator courses are offered online with attention to building a learning community with a culture of sharing and support.
 Students who complete the post-masters certificate program will meet the eligibility requirement to sit for the National League for Nursing's CNE Exam for Nurse Educators.

-Attention to development of the educator role is threaded through each course and culminates in the development of an educator portfolio including a personal philosophy of teaching, a research plan and examples of teaching products.
+Attention to the development of the educator role is threaded through each course and culminates in the development of an educator portfolio including a personal philosophy of teaching, a research plan and examples of teaching products.

 Fieldwork and Research Opportunities